Toparvion/jmint/index.md

     public void actionPerformed(ActionEvent event) {
 ```
 Note that the parameter may be specified in various forms: `asFinally`, `AS_FINALLY`, `as-finally` or even `as finally`.
-:bulb: There is also auxiliary `IGNORE` cutpoint which is applied by default to all methods with no explicit cutpoint tag.
+💡 There is also auxiliary `IGNORE` cutpoint which is applied by default to all methods with no explicit cutpoint tag.
 This cutpoint may be applied explicitly to the methods left in the droplet in order to maintain its semantic correctness.
-:construction: *Dedicated `CATCH` cutpoint  for certain exceptions is planned to be implemented in one of upcoming releases.
+​🚧​ *Dedicated `CATCH` cutpoint  for certain exceptions is planned to be implemented in one of upcoming releases.
 Please feel free to send feedback (via email or issues) if you'd like it to be released sooner.*

 For more info on droplets see [Usage](#usage) section.